brucou/react-state-driven/README.md

 (observer and observable interfaces).
 - any state machine implementation can be substituted to our library provided that it respects the machine interface and contracts:
+  - the machine is implemented by a function
   - it takes an event as unique parameter
   - it returns an array of commands
   - it produces no effects